minhnx34/open-english-vn/README.md

 - 🔍 Easy to navigate interface

 ## 🤝 Contributing

-We welcome contributions from developers who create English learning resources!
+- Don't know how to contribute?
+Watch this video: https://youtu.be/ZMb9EHfdgi8 We welcome contributions from developers who create English learning resources!
 Here's how you can contribute:

 1. Fork this repository